Kanthaswamy: Casting

 Following the announcement of the project, Shriya Saran was signed in February 2007, when she was in the middle of completing her other projects Sivaji: The Boss and Azhagiya Tamil Magan.
 In September 2007, with the release of the trailer several other artistes names were featured as supporting cast.
 Prominent supporting actor Raghuvaran was selected to play as Shriya's father and shot scenes in the role, before his unexpected death during the production of the film, subsequently, his role was replaced by Ashish Vidyarthi.
 Prabhu was also added in a supporting role, as well as lesser established actors such as Vikram's father Vinod Raj, Y. G. Mahendran, Shiv, Arun Madhavan, Vinayak and Alex, whilst Mumaith Khan was assigned for an item number.
 Later on, veteran Telugu actor Krishna was signed to a role in the project as well as Indrajith who will do a villainous role in the film.
 Indrajith was selected for the role ahead of other prominent character actors Arjun Rampal, Irfan Khan and Suman.
 Along with the change of actor for Raghuvaran's role, Indrajith's role was taken by Mukesh Tiwari and the role created for Santhanam was deleted.
 Moreover, Vivek, who had featured in the original trailer, opted out and was replaced by Vadivelu.
 Mansoor Ali Khan took up a negative role in the film to make a comeback in acting.

 The producer of Kanthaswamy, Kalaipuli S. Dhanu and Susi Ganesan, the director ensembled an experienced team to produce the film.
 Veterans Thotta Tharani, A. S. Laxmi Narayanan and Viveka between them, take care of the art direction, audiography and lyrics respectively.
 Devi Sri Prasad composed the music.
 While N. K. Ekambaram was assigned as the director of photography of the film, the film was edited by three film editors Praveen K. L., N. B. Srikanth and M. V. Rajesh.
 Kanal Kannan and Chatrapathy Shakthi are the fight masters for the film, whilst Mittra media are responsible for the publicity designs of the film outputs, adding to their work with the trailer and the invitations.
 The film is co-produced, by Chennai businessmen, A. Paranthaman and A. K. Natraj, along with Dhanu.

 Music

+The film has seven songs composed by Devi Sri Prasad.
+For the first time, Vikram has sung most of the songs in this movie.

 Tamil

-The film has seven songs composed by Devi Sri Prasad (DSP).
-For the first time, Vikram has sung most of the songs in this movie.
-The songs from the bilingual albums were released to the public after an audio launch at the Chennai Trade Centre in Chennai on 17 May 2009.
+The songs from the album was released to the public after an audio launch at the Chennai Trade Centre in Chennai on 17 May 2009.
 "En Peru Meenakumari" samples "Bambara Kannaala" from Manamagan Thevai (1957).